Speaking & Event Hosting

 As a speaker, I’m usually brought in when an audience doesn’t need motivating…

-When the topic is live, complex, and tied to real decisions leaders are making in their roles.
+When the topic is live, complex, and tied to real decisions people are making in their roles and relationships.

-When the conversation can’t be reduced to pithy slogans.
+When the conversation can’t be reduced to pithy slogans and quick fixes.

 And when people need to leave the room clearer about their responsibility, and feel compelled to do something about it.